mmacy/cosmos-python-prototype/README.md

 ## Usage

-Once you have an initialized **CosmosClient**, you can interact with the primary resource types in Cosmos DB.
+Once you have an initialized **CosmosClient**, you can interact with the primary resource types in Cosmos DB:

 * [Database][cosmos_database]: Each Cosmos DB account contains one or more databases.
 When you create the database, you specify the API you'd like to use when interacting with it: SQL, MongoDB, Gremlin, Cassandra, or Azure Table.
 * [Container][cosmos_container]: Each database houses one or more containers.
 The container type is determined by the selected database API.